hpc-cofc/documentation/using-the-hpc/how-to-use/software/jupyter-notebooks/README.md

   - In a new terminal on your laptop/desktop, start an SSH tunnel between the server (master node) and your local machine using the command from [1].
 It should look something like
   - `ssh -NL 10001:hpc.cofc.edu:10002 $USER@hpc.cofc.edu`
     - You will be prompted for a password unless you have SSH keys already set up. **Please note that you will not see any output if the connection is successful.
 Please keep the terminal alive and open your browser to access your notebook**
-  - Point your browser to the URLs provided above
+  - Point your browser to the URL provided above in [2]
     - Eg.  http://127.0.0.1:10002/?token=7efb536faedf2e36e849cb39150f32300ad7ac9253ed7f01